Historic printing equipment at the MIAT

 I have no idea whether you also need mold polish with the Ludlow Typograph, a typecasting machine for setting headlines.

-One of the things I learned in the MIAT is that printers would sometimes take those pages set using hot metal type and print them on a very white baryte paper using a small proof press such as the one below.
+One of the things I learned in the MIAT is that printers would sometimes take those pages set using hot metal type and print them on a white baryte paper using a small proof press such as the one below.
 A repro camera was then used to transfer that master image to an offset printing plate.

 Setting text for offset printing became a lot easier with the advent of photo typesetting, or cold type as it is sometimes called.
 This Agfa Compugraphic Editwriter 7500 is one of the classic machines from the 1970s.

-The disks in the left storage cabinet are actually 8 inch floppies.
+The disks in the left storage cabinet are actually 8-inch floppies.
 I still remember getting a Scangraphic operator very upset by using one as a fan and joking that it was the only remaining practical use of the technology.

 Can’t get enough of historic printing equipment?
 Have a look at my photos of the Kaartenmuseum, Plantin-Moretus museum, Historische drukkerij and the Imprimerie du Fourneau Saint-Michel.
 You might also like the pages on the history of printing and my collection of photochrome prints.